-Are you the settlor or the grantor of your revocable living trust?
-You're not the first trustmaker or trustor to ask that question.
-Does that sound confusing?
-It's really not.
+Are you the settlor, trustor, trust-maker or grantor of your revocable living trust?
+You're not the first person to ask that question.
+It can seem confusing at first, but really, it's really not.
 All four terms mean the same thing.

-The terms grantor, settlor, trustmaker, and trustor all mean the same thing for estate planning purposes.
+The terms grantor, settlor, trust-maker, and trustor all mean the same thing for estate planning purposes.
 All refer to the person who creates a trust.
-This individual can be different from other titles you'll see sprinkled throughout the trust agreement, and this is where things can get a bit confusing.
+This individual can be different from other titles seen sprinkled throughout the trust agreement, and this is where things can get a bit confusing.

-Then there are the beneficiaries, the individuals who inherit or otherwise receive funds from the trust.
-Every trust agreement is a legal contract between these three essential parties—the trustmaker, the trustee, and the trust's beneficiaries—even if one or more of them is the same individual.
-And yes, a trustmaker can also name himself as a beneficiary of his trust.
+Beneficiaries are the individuals who will inherit or otherwise receive funds from the trust.
+Every trust agreement is a legal contract between these three essential parties—the trust-maker, the trustee, and the trust's beneficiaries—even if one or more of them is the same individual.

-These terms are the same regardless of what type of trust you form—revocable, irrevocable, or testamentary.
-If you created it, you're the grantor/settlor/trustmaker/trustor.
-Some prefer to use the term "trustmaker," which is a more modern term because it clearly describes what the person's title means.
+The terms for the initiator of a trust are the same regardless of what type you form—revocable, irrevocable, or testamentary.
+If you created it, you're the grantor/settlor/trust-maker/trustor—and sometimes the trustee.
+Some prefer to use the term "trust-maker," which is a more modern term because it clearly describes what the person's title means.